This accessibility statement applies to www.fdean.gov.uk

 There are several reflow issues.
 In some cases there are certain elements blocking complete reflow such as the 'chat with us' and feedback 3rd party plugins.
 In other cases the page minimises rather than reflows.

 Text must be able to be resized up to 200 percent without loss of content or function.
 This is an issue for content contained within boxes.
 For example, the ‘Chat with us' and 'Feedback' 3rd party plugins.

 WCAG 2.1.2 No Keyboard Trap

-Facebook and Twitter feeds on the news page don't allow users to leave that state or "untrap" the focus.
+Facebook and Twitter feeds on the news microsite don't allow users to leave that state or "untrap" the focus.

 WCAG 2.4.7 Focus Visible